findaheng/Scenic/examples/carla/Behavior_Prediction/README.md

 02. Advesary vehicle performs a lange change to bypass the ego vehicle before returning to its original lane.
 03. Ego vehicle performs a lane change to bypass a slow adversary vehicle but cannot return to its original lane because the adversary accelerates.
 Ego vehicle must then slow down to avoid collision with leading vehicle in new lane.
 04. Ego vehicle performs multiple lane changes to bypass two slow adversary vehicles.
 (TIP)
-05. Ego vehicle performs multiple lane changes to bypass two slow adversary vehicles.
+05. Ego vehicle performs multiple lane changes to bypass three slow adversary vehicles.
 (TIP)

 ## Roundabout
 01.